What is Skills England, and what does it mean for you?

 Levy reform

-Changes to the Apprenticeship Levy are on the way, with an emphasis on increased flexibility for employers to send levy funds on the training they need, in other forms as well as apprenticeship programmes.
-It will also be renamed to match, becoming the ‘Growth and Skills Levy’
+Changes to the Apprenticeship Levy are on the way, with an emphasis on increased flexibility for employers to spend levy funds on the training they need, in other forms as well as apprenticeship programmes.
+It will also be renamed to match, becoming the ‘Growth and Skills Levy’.

 A list of levy-eligible training will be held by Skills England, whose mission will be to ensure access to training aligned to critically needed skills, as well as ensure value for money.